-7 Risk Management
+7. Risk Management

-Risks for the implementation of the project as well as the procedures that will be followed to mitigate them in case they materialize, as identified in the beginning of the project, and listed in the Grant Agreement, are described in Table 11.
+Risks for the implementation of the project as well as the procedures that are followed to mitigate them in case they materialize, as identified in the beginning of the project, and listed in the Grant Agreement, are described in Table 10.